Ten Major Relationships: Influence

-In Mao Zedong's own works, “in the first eight years we copied foreign experiences, but since the ten major relationships was proposed in 1956, [the party] had found a path suitable for China.”
+In Mao Zedong's own works, "in the first eight years we copied foreign experiences, but since the ten major relationships was proposed in 1956, [the party] had found a path suitable for China."
 The speech was credited for setting the tone for the 8th National Congress of the Chinese Communist Party to be held in the second half of 1956, the first national congress after the founding of the new country in 1949.
-During the drafting process for the political report for the congress, Mao's original idea was to set “anti-rightist conservative thought” as the guiding thought.
+During the drafting process for the political report for the congress, Mao's original idea was to set "anti-rightist conservative thought" as the guiding thought.
 After the speech was delivered, the ten major relationships became the guiding thought instead and it was followed up by Liu Shaoqi, Hu Qiaomu, and other top leaders in their preparation for the congress.
-During the congress Zhou Enlai reported on the proposal for the Second Five-year Plan (1956-1962) and issues highlighted by Mao in the speech, like the ratio of investment between heavy and light industries and decentralization, were addressed.
+During the congress Zhou Enlai reported on the proposal for the Second Five-year Plan (1956–1962) and issues highlighted by Mao in the speech, like the ratio of investment between heavy and light industries and decentralization, were addressed.

-After the speech was distributed to local level, “bearing in mind lessons drawn from the Soviet Union” was understood differently.
+After the speech was distributed to local level, "bearing in mind lessons drawn from the Soviet Union" was understood differently.
 In early 1957, it was reported that many local units began to lose enthusiasm in Soviet experts, did not learn from them, and even became rude to them.
 Soviet experts were not assigned works and leaders in some bureaus did not form a close relationship with them.
 Some bureaucrats even refused to work with them.
 In response, the experts reported back to Moscow their observations and dissatisfaction with the Chinese counterparts.

+Ten Major Relationships, along with On the Correct Handling of Contradictions among the People, was an important part of the theoretical efforts to incorporate Marxism into the Chinese context and China's efforts to develop socialism.